When looking to stand out in the job market and attract the best employers, it helps to have a quality CV.

 CV template PDF

-To kick off the guide, take a look at this example of a CV PDF (Created in Microsoft Word and saved as a PDF)
+To kick off the guide, take a look at this example of a CV PDF (Created using our CV builder and saved as a PDF)

 How to format and structure your CV

 Here’s what the format and structure need to do:

 - Make the CV look flawlessly professional

 - Make it easy for recruiters and hiring managers to read and digest the information quickly

 Here’s an infographic that gives you a quick overview of how to achieve this.

 Stick to the following guidelines when formatting the CV:

 - Break the document up into clearly divisible sections using bold headings and borders.